zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 ## Next Steps

-### 1. Comprehensive User Testing Required 🎯
+### 1. User Re-Testing Required 🎯
-Please test ALL optimized scripts:
+Please test the FIXED scripts:
 1. Update TouchOSC with ALL new script versions
+2. **Verify no more runtime errors** in console
-2. **Test behavior WITHOUT Ableton connection**:
+3. **Test behavior WITHOUT Ableton connection**:
-   - Faders should stay at current position (not jump to 0)
+   - Faders should stay at current position
-   - Pan should stay at current position (not jump to full right)
+   - Pan should stay at current position
-   - All other controls should function normally
+   - No runtime errors should appear
-3. **Test behavior WITH Ableton connection**:
+4. **Test behavior WITH Ableton connection**:
    - Controls should sync to Ableton positions
    - Normal operation should resume
-   - All features should work as before
+   - All features should work
-4. Set DEBUG=0 in all scripts (default)
+5. Set DEBUG=0 in all scripts (default)
-5. Test with multiple tracks (8, 16, 24, 32)
+6. Test with multiple tracks (8, 16, 24, 32)
-6. Check if lag/performance improved across the board
+7. Check if lag/performance improved
-7. Test mute buttons, dB labels, meter labels
-8. Test global refresh button
+8. Test all controls work properly
 9. Provide CPU usage comparison if possible
-10. Report any issues or regressions
+10. Report any issues or errors

 ### 2. Expected Results
+- **NO MORE ERRORS**: All scripts should load without issues
 - **NO MORE JUMPING**: Controls stay where they are when disconnected
 - **Significantly smoother** operation overall
 - **Much less lag** with many tracks